cdap-guides/cdap-spark-guide/README.rst

 The application is identified by the PageRankApp class.
-This class extends `AbstractApplication <http://docs.cdap.io/cdap/2.5.0/en/javadocs/co/cask/cdap/api/app/AbstractApplication.html>`_, and overrides the configure() method in order to define all of the application components:
+This class extends `AbstractApplication <http://docs.cdap.io/cdap/2.5.0/en/javadocs/co/cask/cdap/api/app/AbstractApplication.html>`_, and overrides the configure( ) method to define all of the application components:

 .. code:: java